MarianKelsey/mariankelsey.github.io/_pages/about.md

 I am a biblical scholar specialising in Hebrew Bible.
 I am particularly interested in inner-biblical allusion, literary motifs, biblical reception in art, and the book of Jonah.

 I completed my PhD at the University of St Andrews.
-Previously I received a Masters degree with distinction in biblical studies at Durham University, and a first class MTheol (Hons) at St Andrews.
+Previously, I received a Masters degree with distinction in biblical studies at Durham University, and a first class MTheol (Hons) at St Andrews.

 Queen of the Whales!